kazuki43zoo/demo-application/README.md

 | [cglib:cglib-nodep:2.2.2](https://github.com/cglib/cglib) |  |
 | [org.projectlombok:lombok:1.14.2](http://projectlombok.org/) |  |

-### Version up of dependencies libraries for project-specific
+### Version up of dependency libraries for project-specific
-The following libraries is dependency for project-specific without relate on TERASOLUNA Global Framewrok.
+The following libraries are version up from version that TERASOLUNA Global Framework depend on.
+Reason of version up is to use the latest version.

 | Library | TERASOLUNA Global Framework 1.1.0-SNAPSHOT | In this project |
 | ----- | ----- | ----- |